gregalletti/Advent-of-Code-2024/README.md

 Solutions are written in **Python** 🐍.

-Each day has two parts, and the solutions are both written in the same file named as `/solutions/YEAR_DAY.py`
+Daily challenges usually have two parts, and the solutions are both written in the same file named as `/solutions/YEAR_DAY.py`

+- `template.py` contains the basic structure for each day's solution file.
 - `utils.py` contains help functions like automatic download of the input file, better print, etc.
-- `template.py` contains the basic structure for each day's solution file.

 ## TODO
 Publish **Java** ♨️ version as well